MutexCat/pineapple/README.md

 # pineapple
-pineapple programming language demo.
+Pineapple programming language demo.
 This repository is an implementation of the [pineapple language tutorial](https://github.com/karminski/pineapple) which is very helpful to Golang learners.
-Based on the origin pineapple language, i also expanded it with math operations in a stupid way.
+Based on the origin pineapple language,
+I also expanded it with math operations in a stupid way.

 Thanks for [karminski-牙医](https://github.com/karminski)